Banner Image

 To support your development as a well-rounded surgeon, we’ve integrated an Advanced AI Medical Simulator to enhance communication skills in challenging clinical conversations.
 Combined with training in emotional regulation, leadership, and teamwork.
 This programme will help shape you into a confident, resilient, and adaptable surgeon ready to lead the future of small animal practice.

-You’ll also graduate with a globally recognised GPCert in Small Animal Soft Tissue Surgery from ISVPS, and a pathway to the PgC**.
+You’ll also graduate with a globally recognised GPCert in Small Animal Soft Tissue Surgery from ISVPS, and the PgC.

 *As of May 2025